-- A result of municipal action or approval; - Sold or rented based on procedures articulated in an affirmative fair marketing and lottery plan approved by DHCD; - Sales prices and rents must be affordable to households earning at or below 80% of area median income; and - Long-term affordability is enforced through affordability restrictions, approved by DHCD. - Additionally, a Subsidized Housing Inventory New Units Request Form must be submitted to DHCD to insure that these units get counted. - Some of the important tasks for insuring that the affordable units, now referred to as Local Action Units (LAUs), meet the requirements of Chapter 40B/LIP include: - Meet with the developer to discuss requirements for insuring that the unit(s) meets the requirements for inclusion in the Subsidized Housing Inventory through the state's Local Initiatives Program (LIP). - Contact DHCD to discuss the project and determine affordable purchase prices or rents. - Identify a marketing agent to prepare the Affirmative Fair Housing Marketing Plan, conduct outreach and coordinate the lottery. - Execute a regulatory agreement to further insure long-term affordability between the developer, municipality and DHCD.
+- A result of municipal action or approval; - Sold or rented based on procedures articulated in an affirmative fair marketing and lottery plan approved by DHCD;

-- Prepare a LIP Local Action Units application submitted by the municipality (chief elected official) that includes an Affirmative Fair Housing Marketing Plan. - Obtain state approval of the Affirmative Marketing Plan and LAU application and implement the Marketing Plan. - Hold at least one information session about the lottery. - Approve applicants for eligibility in the lottery. - Prepare a letter to those eligible for inclusion in the lottery and another to those who do not qualify. - Conduct the lottery.43 - Work with winning applicants and lenders to secure mortgage commitments for homeownership projects. - Work with winning applicants and the developers to sign leases and occupy their units for rentals. - Obtain the deed rider and Resale Price Certificate from DHCD that requires the mortgage commitment letters, purchase and sale agreements, and contact info for the closing attorneys for homeownership projects. - Work with lenders and the developer to close on the units for homeownership. - Submit necessary documentation to DHCD to have the unit counted as part of the Subsidized Housing Inventory. - Annually recertify the continued eligibility of affordable units. - Prepare a Ready Buyers List or Ready Renters List, approved by DHCD, for any resales or upon tenant turnover.
+- Sales prices and rents must be affordable to households earning at or below 80% of area median income; and - Long-term affordability is enforced through affordability restrictions, approved by DHCD. - Additionally, a Subsidized Housing Inventory New Units Request Form must be submitted to DHCD to ensure that these units get counted. - Some of the important tasks for insuring that the affordable units, now referred to as Local Action Units (LAUs), meet the requirements of Chapter 40B/LIP include: - Meet with the developer to discuss requirements for insuring that the unit(s) meets the requirements for inclusion in the Subsidized Housing Inventory through the state's Local Initiatives Program (LIP). - Contact DHCD to discuss the project and determine affordable purchase prices or rents. - Identify a marketing agent to prepare the Affirmative Fair Housing Marketing Plan, conduct outreach and coordinate the lottery. - Execute a regulatory agreement to further ensure long-term affordability between the developer, municipality and DHCD. - Prepare a LIP Local Action Units application submitted by the municipality (chief elected official) that includes an Affirmative Fair Housing Marketing Plan. - Obtain state approval of the Affirmative Marketing Plan and LAU application and implement the Marketing Plan. - Hold at least one information session about the lottery. - Approve applicants for eligibility in the lottery. - Prepare a letter to those eligible for inclusion in the lottery and another to those who do not qualify. - Conduct the lottery.42 - Work with winning applicants and lenders to secure mortgage commitments for homeownership projects. - Work with winning applicants and the developers to sign leases and occupy their units for rentals. - Obtain the deed rider and Resale Price Certificate from DHCD that requires the mortgage commitment letters, purchase and sale agreements, and contact info for the closing attorneys for homeownership projects. - Work with lenders and the developer to close on the units for homeownership.